exercism/csharp/exercises/practice/palindrome-products/.articles/is-palindrome-check/content.md

 ## The string reversal method

-Possibly the most obvious solution is to treat a number as a string of characters and reverse it.
+Possibly the most obvious solution is to treat a number as a string of characters.
+We can then use string operations to see if the string is equal to its reversed version.
+We are checking if it "reads" the same left-to-right and right-to-left.
 Let's have a look:

 ```csharp
 using System.Linq;